Skip to main content

 *Free with minimum monthly income deposit (€700 for DKB, €1,000 for ING)

-Banks that accept you without Anmeldung:
+Banks that accept you without Anmeldung

-2. bunq — Opens without Anmeldung, but you must submit proof of address and your tax ID (Steuer-ID) within 90 days.
+2. bunq opens without Anmeldung too.
+But you have to submit proof of address and your tax ID (Steuer-ID) within 90 days.
+The monthly fee is €3.99.

 Banks that require Anmeldung: DKB, ING, Commerzbank, Sparkasse, Deutsche Bank, and most traditional banks.